Melclic/metaxime/README.md

 ![Structure](img/strct.jpg)

-The output of the project is a compressed file named `rpcollection.tar.xz`.
+The output of a run is a compressed file named `rpcollection.tar.xz`.
+This contains the enriched SBML models, the model JSON's and the model networks used to graphically render them on the front end.

 ```
 ├── log.json